-- 5.56.
-An insurance claim must be recognised as income when its receipt is virtually certain and its amount can be measured reliably.
+- 69.5.56.
+An insurance claim must be recognised as income when a charity has established its. entitlement to the reimbursement of the insured loss, theits receipt of that reimbursement is virtually certain and its amount can be measured reliably.
 If a receipt is considered probable, disclosure of a contingent asset is required.
-Refer to the SORP module Provisions, contingent liabilities and contingent assets. - 5.57.
+Refer to the SORP module Provisions, contingent liabilities and contingent assets. - 6.10.5.57.
 Receipt is virtually certain when an offer of settlement is received from the insurer.
-The insurance settlement is recognised at the fair value receivable, which will normally be the settlement amount agreed with the insurer if this is available at the reporting date. - 5.58.
+The insurance settlement is recognised at the fair value receivable, which will normally be the settlement amount agreed with the insurer if this is available at the reporting date. - 6.11.5.58.
 A charity must recognise the amount of the insurance reimbursement either as an item of other income or by offsetting it against the related expense heading in the SoFA.
 The amount reimbursed through an insurance claim is recognised as an addition to the fund that initially suffered the insured loss.